Navigating a Tough Ag Economy in 2026

 Co-op employee looking out at a field

 Every season has its ups and downs, but the talk right now isn’t solely about agronomic challenges.
-The 2025 season brought economic uncertainty for many growers, which industry experts predict will continue in 2026.
+The 2025 season brought economic uncertainty for many growers, which some industry experts say could continue in 2026.
 When much of your day-to-day is running your business, every economic factor matters, global and local.
-Here’s a look at what we expect the 2026 ag markets will bring plus tips on how you can best navigate them on your operation.
+Here’s a look at what can help you best navigate uncertainties on your operation.

 Strong Production in 2025 Resulted in an Oversupply of Corn